jedireza/aqua/README.md

 The code has been modified to persist data to an SQL datasource via [Sequelize](http://docs.sequelizejs.com/)

-This is work in progress intended to help me learn Node, React, Sequelize, ES6 and the ecosystems that go along with them.
-It is also my best interpretation of what the document schema from the original [Aqua](https://jedireza.github.io/aqua/) would look like if it were converted to SQL.
+This is work in progress.

 There will be mistakes.
 There will be Promises mixed with callbacks.
 There will be common Node conventions that I missed.

+All feedback is welcome.

 As they say, "it works on my machine".
 Now I want to make it work on yours.

-All feedback is welcome.

 Finally a huge thank you to [Reza Akhava](https://twitter.com/jedireza) for  [Aqua](https://jedireza.github.io/aqua/).